-Designing in the Jewellery Quarter 2.
-The micro scale: i.
+2. The micro scale: i.
 Materials

-Famed for the processing of precious metals, there is a long-standing respect for quality materials within the Jewellery Quarter, which is reflected in its built environment, area's proud traditions for t
+Famed for the processing of precious metals, there is a long-standing respect for quality materials within the Jewellery Quarter, which is reflected in its built environment.

 The traditional palette includes orange and plum brick, sandstone, Portland limestone, stucco render, terracotta, faïence, and Welsh slate.
 Although found across the city, the application of these materials is exceptional within the Jewellery Quarter, both in terms of the quality of fabric and the creativity of their application.